 Most strategies below are adapted from Love and Logic:

 - Model the way.
-It has been said that all leadership starts with self-leadership.
+It’s been said that all leadership starts with personal leadership.
 And in parenting, more is caught than taught.
-Therefore, it is essential that you make personal leadership a primary goal for your life if you want to raise great kids.
-As a parent of young children, I am amazed when one of my daughters begin to copy something I never talked to her about.
+Therefore, it is essential that you make personal leadership a primary goal for your life if you want to raise responsible kids.
+As a parent of young children, I am amazed when one of my daughters begins to copy something I never talked to her about.
 Most kids, especially early on, want to be like their parents—so make sure you set a strong example for the behavior you want.

 - Make your home as much like the real world as possible.
 Your goal should be to raise adults, not children.
 And Love and Logic suggests we make our home life as much like the real world as possible.
-The price-tags for our mistakes are far smaller when we are younger.
-Teen pregnancy, drug overdose, and drunk driving are the price-tags as kids get older, so make sure you allow them lots of learning from small consequences early on.
+The price-tags for our mistakes are far smaller when we are young.
+Teen pregnancy, drug overdose, and drunk driving are the price-tags as kids get older, so allow lots of opportunities for making mistakes and reaping consequences early on.

 - Never withdraw affection as a consequence.
 Have you ever had someone withdraw affection when they were mad at you?
 How did that make you feel?
 It doesn’t work with adults and it doesn’t work with kids either.
 It usually generates feelings of deep bitterness, anger, and resentment.

 - Give away as much control as possible.
 Control is a basic human need.
-Tons of studies have been done on this.
+A mountain of research supports this.
 Give away as much control as you can through lots of silly choices throughout the day.
 That way, they will be more likely to comply when you do ask them to do something.
 If you don’t give away enough control, kids will fight for it until you are exhausted.
 Always give two choices that both work for you.
 “Do you want to go home in 1 minute or 2 minutes?”
 Get creative and keep practicing.

 - Confidence comes from struggle.
 One of the hardest things as a parent is to watch your kids struggle to do something without stepping in to help them.
 We love the reward of being their hero, and it often saves time if we just do it for them.
 But if we aren’t careful, we can destroy their sense of confidence and produce helpless adults.
 Remember to offer a facilitated struggle—be there for support and assistance—but always stretch them a little beyond what they want to do on their own.